PentesterArchive/Hacking-Web/Path traversal/Readme.md

 The target server can interprete the php language, thats why if we try to deploy a `.php` file we can not see it.
 In this type of scenarios we need to use php Wrappers. <br />

 ### Base64-encode Wrapper:
-To see the php files we can deploy them in base64 using the next wrapper:
+To see the php files we can deploy them in base64 using the next wrapper: <br />
 `php://filter/convert.base64-encode/resource=<FILE>`
 - First all we have to be sure if the server is concatenating the extension or not: